Latest Headlines

 Christmas Without Jingle Bells

-Amidst the biting economic hardship that has cast a shadow over this year’s Christmas season, Vanessa Obioha reports that the spirit of the holidays persists in the unwavering acts of philanthropy towards the less-privilege
+Amidst the biting economic hardship that has cast a shadow over this year’s Christmas season, Vanessa Obioha reports that the spirit of the holidays persists in the unwavering acts of philanthropy towards the less-privileged

 Christmas season in Nigeria is often marked by the unmistakable presence of harmattan which signals a familiar frenzy in the air, transforming both marketplaces and thoroughfares into bustling arenas of festive activity.
 In this spirited atmosphere, individuals immerse themselves in the age-old tradition of gift-hunting, whether it be for cherished family members or personal indulgence.
 The local salons, too, become lively hubs as women stream in and out, eager to adorn themselves with what is colloquially known as their ‘Christmas hairdos.’
 Amidst this fervour, those planning visits to elderly parents in villages find themselves entangled in the hustle, acquiring an array of essential foodstuffs and other necessities to bring the warmth of the season to their loved ones.
 Even transportation companies are swept up in the holiday rush, with both airwaves and roads abuzz with the heightened energy of Christmas preparations.